JonathanBowker/jonathanbowker.github.io/legal-apps-cloud.md

 - **Technology Audits**: Conduct thorough assessments of existing legal technology infrastructure, identifying areas for improvement and optimization.
 - **Technology Adoption Recommendations**: Provide recommendations on adopting new technology solutions to enhance productivity and competitive advantage.

+### We focus on 3 core competencies in designing and delivering no-code applications:
+- **Data storage**: We use tools like Airtable and SmartSuite to store your data.
+They might look like spreadsheets, but they are powerful, browser-based databases!
+- **Workflow automation**: Make.com and Zapier can automate those repetitive tasks within your workflow and be integrated into your application.
+- **Front-end interfaces**: Give your team a user-friendly interface that has distinct permissions for creating, reading, updating and deleting data.